Rongix/ros_remote_controller/README.md

-# thumbstick
+# ROS Teleop Application

-A new Flutter application.
+This is a Flutter multiplatform project for interacting with ROS Robots based on ROS Melodic/Kinetic.
+Main function of the app is teleoperation of robots using virtual controller and camera view from the web server.
+For interfacing with ROS we use https://github.com/Sashiri/ros_nodes please check it out.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: